cloudflare/cloudflare-docs/content/ssl/ssl-tls/migration-guides/digicert-update/universal-certificates.md

 # Changes to Universal certificates

-Cloudflare will stop using Digicert as an issuing certificate authority (CA) for new Universal certificates and instead use one of our [other CAs](/ssl/ssl-tls/certificate-authorities/).
+Cloudflare will stop using Digicert as an issuing certificate authority (CA) for new [Universal certificates](/ssl/edge-certificates/universal-ssl/).
 This will not affect existing Universal certificates.

 This process will begin for Enterprise zones on **September 12, 2022**.
 To identify potentially affected certificates, make an API call to the `/certificate_packs/` endpoint.